Is Bamboo Strong? With Pros and Cons

 Under is Bamboo strong, let’s find out can we use it for cutting boards,

-Is Bamboo Strong Enough for Cutting boards?
+Is Bamboo Strong Enough for Cutting Boards?

 Yes, Bamboo is strong enough for cutting boards.